AlexPoltak/vrs_cvicenie_3/README.md

 ```diff
 - see baselidarreader section
 ```
   You can call all this inherited method on object of this class.
-See the baselidarreader section This is implemented for models VLP-16, Hi-Res and Ultra.
+  This is implemented for models VLP-16, Hi-Res and Ultra.

 ### Getting Started